 - Referred for substantial revisions (must be resubmitted to the committee)

-*In the event a proposal is rejected, the committee will determine next steps and the schedule for their completion, in consultation with the Graduate Officer.
+*In the event a proposal is rejected, the committee will determine next steps and the schedule for their completion, in consultation with the student’s supervisor.
 Usually, this event will mean the drafting of an entirely new proposal, possibly with a new committee and/or supervisor.
 In rare cases, it may result in the student being asked to withdraw from the program.

 All students are responsible for original research and study on a topic that has been approved by their dissertation committee and the English Graduate Committee.
 A completed Dissertation should be between 200-400 pages in length.